Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

-The Hyperellipsoid Density Sampling (HDS) method generates $N$ total samples $\mathbf{x} \in \mathbb{R}^D$ within a $D$-dimensional search space (defined by the bounds \textbf{B}), using a data-driven approach to focus sample density.
-The resulting sample distribution is highly non-uniform, increasingly resembling a normal distribution as dimensions scale higher.
-This is an expected consequence of the algorithm accounting for the curse of dimensionality.
+The HDS method generates $N$ total samples $\mathbf{x} \in \mathbb{R}^D$ within a $D$-dimensional search space (defined by the bounds \textbf{B}), using a geometric approach to focus sample density.
+The resulting sample distribution is highly non-uniform, increasingly resembling a normally projected distribution as dimensions scale higher.
+This is an expected consequence of the algorithm, accounting for the curse of dimensionality by replacing uniform coverage with exploitative focus additionally refined by a priori information.